 Instructions

 - Combine the okra and salt in a colander, and toss to combine it really well.
 Let the okra sit for one hour, then drain and rinse well.
-Divide the okra between your jars.
+Dry the okra with a clean kitchen towel, then divide it between your jars.

 - Combine the vinegar, water, sugar (if using), onion, dill, garlic, and jalapeño in a small saucepan.
 Heat the mixture on high until it comes to a boil, then simmer for just a couple of minutes, until the onions and jalapeno begin to soften.

-- Pour the vinegar mixture over the okra in the jars, making sure to get some of the goods (the onion and jalapenos) into each jar as well as the brine.
+- Pour the vinegar mixture over the okra in the jars, making sure to get some of the goods (the onion and jalapenos) into each jar in addition to the brine.

 - Screw the caps onto your jars loosely, then tighten them when the jars have cooled to the touch.
-Let your pickled okra chill for 24 hours before serving.
-Use within 3-4 weeks.
+Let your pickled okra chill in the refrigerator for 24 hours before serving.
+Use within 3 to 4 weeks.

 Tiffany G